IMMERSIVE DESIGN THEORY - "THE AGENCY AGENCY".

 Most short experiences can’t afford that depth.
 So consider this: Lower the scale.
 Raise the intimacy.

 Mundane missions like helping someone, fixing a mistake, repairing a relationship etc. can be deeply moving when written and delivered with care.
 The stakes may be small, but the impact can be huge.
+But that's not an excuse to write boring scenarios.
+There still needs to be cause and effect.

 3. Say Goodbye to Silly (Sometimes)

 Silly scenarios can be brilliant fun.
 They’re great for laughs, for chaos, for light-hearted entertainment.
 But if you’re aiming for immersion, seriousness, or emotional depth, tone matters.
-Audiences can’t cry over a clown king’s missing pie.
+Audiences can’t cry over a clown clown’s missing pie.
 (At least, not sincerely.)

 So ask yourself: Do I want guests to laugh?
 Or feel something?
+The scenario will pivot from there.

 Become an Agency Agency